JUNE 6, 2022

 - The vast availability of tools, resources, frameworks, and APIs

 As for the disadvantages, Kotlin is a relatively new technology and, as such, there aren’t too many experts available on the market.
-You know where to look for them though (wink-wink).
+However, you are aware of where to find them.

-If you are developing a data-heavy solution designed with quantitative financial analytics in mind, C++ is probably your best bet.
+If you are developing a data-heavy solution designed with quantitative financial analytics in mind, C++ is probably your best backend development platform.
 The language is fast and efficient.

 More on the matter, C++ is known for offering high speed of execution and the capability to deal with countless numerous operations simultaneously.